The Safe Child Act

 The costs of implementing the Safe Child Act are small and offset by the savings.
 Ultimately, the reduction of ACEs will dramatically reduce health and other costs to provide substantial savings.
 The costs concern the training needed for judges and other court professionals.
 The Safe Child Act provides additional funding for domestic violence agencies so their advocates can take a greater role in providing training concerning domestic violence and expertise in court cases.
 This training should replace other training by professionals who have less domestic violence expertise but generally charge higher fees.
 The other significant immediate savings comes from the early evidentiary hearing that should substantially shorten most contested cases.

 The United States spends $750 billion every year on health costs caused by domestic violence.
 We also spend about $200 billion on crime costs related to domestic violence.
 Many direct victims and their children never reach their economic potential which further undermines our economy.
 Each state pays a proportionate cost for permitting domestic violence crimes to continue.
-The Quincy Solution is a group of best practices that led to dramatic reductions in domestic violence crime in communities like Quincy, Nashville and San Diego.
+The Quincy Solution is a group of best practices that led to dramatic reductions in domestic violence crime in communities like Quincy, Nashville, and San Diego.
 Bill Delahunt, the District Attorney who was a leader in the original Quincy Model noticed that victims stopped cooperating when their abusers sought custody.
-Society cannot enjoy the enormous benefits from stopping domestic violence as long as the worst abusers continue to manipulate custody courts to regain control over their victims.
+Society cannot enjoy the enormous benefits of stopping domestic violence as long as the worst abusers continue to manipulate custody courts to regain control over their victims.
 Many women stay with their abusers and accept the beatings because they are afraid they might lose their children if they try to leave.
 This is why the custody courts had to be part of the Quincy Solution.
 The Safe Child Act will stop the misuse of our custody courts by abusers.

-Protecting children is the most important benefit from the Safe Child Act.
+Protecting children is the most important benefit of the Safe Child Act.
 The ACE Research demonstrates that exposure to domestic violence is far more consequential than previously understood.
 The harm might not be obvious when evaluators make their reports, but sooner and later the fear and stress will impact the children’s health and happiness throughout their lives.
 The ACE Research explains what we can do now for children exposed to ACEs to give them their chance for a full and successful life.
 Today, the needed responses are not part of the standard custody court practices.
 The Safe Child Act will change the atmosphere in the courts and give judges the tools to recognize abuse and respond effectively.

 “All we are saying is give kids a chance.”